NYC braces for fewer cops, more trash as vax deadline looms

 Police Commissioner Dermot Shea, who had COVID-19 in January, said his department was sending reminders to workers whose records indicated they hadn't yet received a shot and that NYPD vaccination sites will remain open all weekend.

-More than 700 officers were vaccinated on Thursday alone, the NYPD said, rushing to meet the deadline for the mandate and an extra incentive: workers who get a shot by Friday at a city-run vaccination site will get $500.
+More than 700 officers were vaccinated on Thursday alone, the NYPD said, rushing to meet the deadline for the mandate and an extra incentive: workers who get a shot by Friday will get $500.

 “On Monday, when this thing really starts being enforced, we're going to check the vaccination status and if you're not vaccinated, no pay and you're going to be not able to work,” Shea said in a video message Wednesday to officers.
 “I don't think anyone wants that to happen.
 I don't think you want it to happen.
 I certainly don't.
 We need you out there.”

-Fire department officials are holding virtual meetings with staff, explaining the mandate and imploring them to get vaccinated.
+Fire department officials are holding virtual meetings with staff, imploring them to get vaccinated.

 Mike Salsedo, 44, was among hundreds of firefighters protesting Thursday outside de Blasio's residence, Gracie Mansion.
 He said he believes he has natural immunity to COVID-19 after having the disease last year and doesn't need to be vaccinated, a stance that's contrary to the consensus among public health experts.